RLJuan/ISO2M-Tools/README.md

 ## Final notes

-- **ISObuilderMK** is suitable for testing and laboratory environments, especially when used with virtual machines such as VMware.
+- **ISObuilderMK** is suitable for testing and laboratory environments, specially when used with virtual machines such as VMware.
-- **ISObuilderXOR** is the recommended tool for creating **real hybrid BIOS + UEFI ISOs**, fully compatible with physical hardware and production environments.
+- **ISObuilderXOR** is the recommended tool for creating **real hybrid BIOS + UEFI ISOs**, fully compatible with physical hardware, VMs, and production environments.

-For any professional project that requires UEFI-compliant booting or public ISO distribution. **ISObuilderXOR should be used**.
+For any professional project that requires UEFI-compliant booting or public ISO distribution, **ISObuilderXOR should be used**.

 ## Autor
 [@RLJuan](https://github.com/RLJuan)